Backyard Camping: A Magical Adventure for Kids

 A small lantern or string lights for cozy vibes

 If your area allows safe backyard fires, you can set up a small fire pit with adult supervision.
 But if not, no worries — a pretend campfire can be just as fun.
+Here are some ideas for a fake campfire:

 Use a battery light under clear plastic for a glowing effect